dotnet/docs-maui/docs/user-interface/handlers/create.md

 - The class for the cross-platform control, that derives from `View`.
 - The type of the native view that implements the cross-platform control on the platform.
 This should be identical to the type of the `PlatformView` property in the handler.

+The `ViewHandler` class provides `VirtualView` and `PlatformView` properties.
+The `VirtualView` property is used to access the cross-platform control from its handler.
+The `PlatformView` property, is used to access the native view on each platform that implements the cross-platform control.

 Each of the platform handler implementations should override the following methods: